-How do I get to the starting point?
+How do I get to the Meet Point?

 For rides within Winnipeg, some Club Members ride their bikes to the start point; however, the Club always tries to select start points where parking is available.
 For rides starting outside Winnipeg, most Members drive to the start point.
 Carpooling is encouraged.

-Does the Club ride on roads or trails?
+Does the Club ride on paved roads, or trails?

 Both.
-We ride on city bike paths, city streets, secondary rural highways, gravel roads and trails in the countryside.
+We ride on city bike routes, city streets, secondary rural highways, gravel roads and trails in the countryside.

 What time of the day are the rides?

 Weekday evening rides start between 6 and 7 PM, while Weekend rides start between 10AM and noon.
-Ride start times vary based on several factors, including weather, time of year, and sunrise/sunset.
+Start times vary based on several factors, including weather, time of year, and sunrise/sunset.

 How fast do you ride?